[Additional Recruitment] Training Course for Community Leaders of Foreign Origin

-The course has already started, but we are looking for a few additional participants.
+The course has already started, but we are accepting a small number of additional participants.

 In 2016, the number of foreigners living in Japan reached an all-time high.
-The number of foreigners who have been living in Japan for 10 or 20 years has also increased.
+The number of foreigners who have been living in Japan for 10, 20 years, or even longer also increased.

 The Olympics will be held in Tokyo in 2020.
-From now on, more and more foreigners will come to Japan.
+Many more foreigners will likely come to Japan in the future.

-Some foreigners who have recently come to Japan may face problems while living there.
-On the other hand, foreigners who have lived in Japan for a long time already have experience overcoming problems.
+Some newcomers to Japan face problems in their daily lives.
+On the other hand, foreigners who have lived in Japan for a long time already have experience in overcoming such problems.

-I decided to start this course because I wanted to create a system where "foreigners can help foreigners."
-You will learn about the laws and social welfare systems that are necessary when helping foreigners.
-You will also learn tips for interpreting and gathering information.
-This should be very useful in your daily life.
+I decided to start this course because I wanted to create a system where "foreigners help foreigners."
+You will learn the necessary knowledge of laws and social welfare systems when assisting foreigners.
+You will also acquire skills for interpreting and gathering information.
+This will be extremely useful in your daily life.

-Foreigners who have been living in Japan for a long time, why not put your experience to good use?
-We look forward to your application.
+Foreigners who have lived in Japan for a long time, why not put your experience to good use?
+We look forward to receiving your application.

-Location: Itabashi City Green Hall, Conference Room (Room number will be provided on the day of the event.)
+■Location: Itabashi Ward Green Hall Conference Room (The room number will be provided before the day of the event.)

-(7 minutes walk from Oyama Station on the Tobu Tojo Line and Itabashi-kuyakusho-mae Station on the Toei Mita Line)
+(7-minute walk from Oyama Station on the Tobu Tojo Line and Itabashi-ku Yakusho-mae Station on the Toei Mita Line)

 Course Features

-✔ It will be held on Saturday night.
-Those who have work can join after work.
+✔It will be held on Saturday nights.
+Even those who have work can participate after work.

-✔The instructors are friendly to foreigners and will speak in easy-to-understand Japanese.
+✔The instructor has frequent contact with foreigners and will speak in easy-to-understand Japanese.

-✔The materials will be accompanied by ruby (hiragana and katakana).
-English translations will also be prepared.
-Those who are worried about reading Japanese can participate without worry.
+✔Materials will include furigana (hiragana and katakana).
+English translations will also be provided.
+Even those who are worried about reading Japanese can participate with confidence.

-Masami Tachibana (Attorney at Law, Toranomon Law and Economics Office)
+Masami Tachibana (Lawyer, Toranomon Law & Economics Office)

 3rd October 8th Saturday

-Kumiko Ara (Social Insurance and Labor Consultant, Hibiya Station Social Insurance and Labor Consultant Office)
+Kumiko Ara (Certified Social Insurance and Labor Consultant, Hibiya Station Social Insurance and Labor Consultant Office)

 4th Saturday, October 22nd